vegaprotocol/specs/specs/0026-amends.md

 The fields which can be altered are:
 - `Price`
   * Amending the price causes the order to be removed from the book and re-inserted at the new price level.
 This can result in the order being filled if the price is moved to a level that would cross.
-- `Size`
+- `SizeDelta`
-  * A size change is specified as a reduce-by or increase-by amount.
+  * A size change is specified as a delta to the current amount.
 This will be applied to both the `Size` and `Remaining` part of the order.
 In the case that the remaining amount it reduced to zero or less, the order is cancelled.
 - `TimeInForce`
   * The `TIF` enumeration can only be toggled between `GTT` and `GTC`.
 Amending to `GTT` requires an `expiryTime` value to be set.
 Amending to `GTC` removes the `expiryTime` value.
 - `ExpiryTime`
   * The Expiry time can be amended to any time in the future but only for orders that have a `TIF` set to `GTT`.
-Attempting to set the `expiryTime` to a time in the past causes the amend to be rejected.
+Attempting to set the `expiryTime` to a time before the `creationTime` causes the amend to be rejected.
+Setting the `expiryTime` to a value after `creationTime` but before the current time will cause it to expire.

 ## Version numbering